What is Bid Leveling in Construction?

 - Bid A: $45,000 – includes wiring, lighting, panels, and permits.

-Without bid leveling, Bid B might win.
-But with a clear bid leveling template, it’s obvious Bid A is the smarter choice.
+Without bid leveling, Bid B might be mistakenly chosen as the best option.
+Using a clear bid evaluation method, it becomes obvious that Bid A is the smarter choice, saving you from unexpected costs and project delays.

 In construction, "leveling" often refers to physical grading or elevation.
 But in the context of estimating and bid review, it takes on a different meaning: